fredzhangaranz/ai-insight/todos/dockerization_todo.md

 - **Steps:**
   1. Identify all database queries in the application.
   2. Update queries related to AI insights and other tool-specific data to use the `insightGenDb` connection.
-  3. Ensure all queries to the customer's data use the `customerDb` connection and are read-only.
+  3. Ensure all queries to the customer's data use the `silhouetteDb` connection and are read-only.

 ## Phase 3: Validation and Documentation [Pending]